gatsbyjs/gatsby/docs/docs/debugging-the-build-process.md

 ### Finishing thoughts on DevTools

-We can succussfully debug our code using Chrome DevTools but using it isn't really that convenient.
-There are a lot of steps we need to do manually everytime we want to use debugger, so in the next section you'll learn how to use the built-in debugging capabilities of VS Code.
+You can succussfully debug your code using Chrome DevTools but using it isn't really that convenient.
+There are a lot of steps you need to do manually every time you want to use debugger, so in the next section you'll learn how to use the built-in debugging capabilities of VS Code.

 "Why did we go through all those steps only to find out that there are better options?" you might ask.
-That's great question and here are couple of reasons:
+That's a great question and here are couple of reasons:

-- This was introduction to node debugging.
+- This was an introduction to Node.js debugging.
 Using information from this section you can setup debugging in your code editor or IDE of choice (if it supports node debugging).
-- You don't _need_ code editor or IDE to debug node application.
-Using Chrome DevTools is usually safe fallback.
+- You don't _need_ a code editor or IDE to debug Node.js applications.
+Using Chrome DevTools is usually a safe fallback.
-- Debugging isn't only thing you can do in Chrome DevTools.
+- Debugging isn't the only thing you can do in Chrome DevTools.
 Once you connect to DevTools you can use CPU or memory profilers.
-Check `Profiler` and `Memory` tabs in DevTools.
+Check the `Profiler` and `Memory` tabs in DevTools.

 ## VS Code debugger

 Using built in debuggers in code editors is very convenient.
 You will be able to skip a lot of setup needed to use Chrome DevTools.
-You also will be able to put breakpoints in same view you write your code.
+You will also be able to put breakpoints in the same view you write your code.

 We won't go in depth here about how to debug in VS Code - for that you can check the [excellent VS Code documentation](https://code.visualstudio.com/docs/editor/debugging).
 We will however share a launch configuration needed to run and debug Gatsby: